People's Liberation Army: Women and ethnic minorities

 Women participated extensively in unconventional warfare, including in combat positions, in the Chinese Red Army during the revolutionary period, Chinese Civil War (1927–1949) and the Second Sino-Japanese War (1937–1945).
 After the establishment of the People's Republic of China, along with the People's Liberation Army (PLA)'s transition toward the conventional military organization, the role of women in the armed forces gradually reduced to support, medical, and logistics roles.
 It was considered a prestigious choice for women to join the military.
 Serving in the military opens up opportunities for education, training, higher status, and relocation to cities after completing the service.
 During the Cultural Revolution, military service was regarded as a privilege and a method to avoid the Down to the Countryside Movement.

-In the 1980s, the PLA underwent large-scale demobilization amid the Chinese economic reform, and women were discharged back to civilian society for economic development while the exclusion of women in the military expanded.
+In the 1980s, the PLA underwent large-scale demobilization amid the reform and opening up, and women were discharged back to civilian society for economic development while the exclusion of women in the military expanded.
 In the 1990s, the PLA revived the recruitment of female personnel in regular military formations but primarily focused on non-combat roles at specialized positions.
 Most women were trained in areas such as academic/engineering, medics, communications, intelligence, cultural work, and administrative work, as these positions conform to the traditional gender roles.
 Women in the PLA were more likely to be cadets and officers instead of enlisted soldiers because of their specializations.
 The military organization still preserved some female combat units as public exemplars of social equality.

 Both enlisted and cadet women personnel underwent the same basic training as their male counterparts in the PLA, but many of them serve in predominantly female organizations.
 Due to ideological reasons, the regulation governing the segregation of sex in the PLA is prohibited, but a quasi-segregated arrangement for women's organizations is still applied through considerations of convenience.
 Women were likelier to hold commanding positions in female-heavy organizations such as medical, logistic, research, and political work units, but sometimes in combat units during peacetime.
 In PLAAF, women traditionally pilot transport aircraft or serve as crew members.
 There had been a small number of high-ranking female officials in the PLA since 1949, but the advancement of position had remained relatively uncommon.
 In the 2010s, women were increasingly serving in combat roles, in mixed-gender organizations alongside their male counterparts, and to the same physical standard.